 Prairie has helped over 17,000 students learn more about their faith and prepare for life, ministry and careers around the world.
 We’re excited that you are interested in taking your next educational journey with us!

 - You must be a high school graduate with a minimum final average of 60% in five senior (Grade 12) subjects, one of which must be English.
+The grade for English must be a minimum of 60%.
 If you are not enrolled in five Grade 12 subjects, course marks from relevant Grade 11 subjects may be considered.
 Greater weight will be placed on marks in academic subjects (social studies and math, for example) than on marks in non-academic subjects.

 - Please note that the Practical Nursing program has separate academic admissions requirements.
 For more information, please visit the Practical Nursing program page.